1.5 Attempts, Eligibility, and Endorsement Window

 Three attempts inside 180 days

-Rule 219.1 is the source for licensing exam attempts.
-An eligible examinee is allowed three attempts to pass the examination.
-All attempts must be completed within 180 days from the completion date of the licensing course.
+Rule 219.1 is the source for licensing-exam attempts.
+An eligible examinee is allowed three attempts to pass the examination, and all attempts must be completed within 180 days from the completion date of the licensing course.

-The rule is strict about what happens next.
-Any remaining attempts become invalid on the 181st day from the course completion date, or when the examinee passes the licensing exam.
-If an attempt is invalidated for another reason, it still counts as one of the three attempts.
+The rule is strict about timing.
+Any remaining attempts become invalid on the 181st day from the course completion date, or when the examinee passes.
+If an attempt is invalidated for another reason (for example, dismissal mid-exam), it still counts as one of the three — there is no free re-do.

 | Situation | Result under the sources |